All Episodes

 But it is not related to the war and protecting the United States of America.

-Yeah, remember here are the numbers.
+Yeah, remember, here are the numbers.

-That's the price Pelosi had to pay in order to get the bare minimum of 218 votes in the House for passage, which comes out to uh what did I calculate it to be a hundred and thirty million dollars of vote is about what it cost for her majority, her slim and the bare essential number she got was 218, and that's the minimum you need to win.
+That's the price Pelosi had to pay in order to get the bare minimum of 218 votes in the House for passage, which comes out to what I calculated to be $130 million a vote is about what it cost for her majority.

 Here's the bottom line.

-This is the president uh promising the veto.
+This is the president promising the veto.

 Here's the bottom line.

-The House and Senate bills have too much pork, too many conditions on our commanders and an artificial timetable for withdrawal.
+The House and Senate bills have too much pork, too many conditions on our commanders, and an artificial timetable for withdrawal.

-If either version comes to my desk, I'm going to veto it.
+And I have made it clear for weeks: if either version comes to my desk, I'm going to veto it.

 If Congress fails to pass a bill to fund our troops on the front lines, the American people will know who to hold responsible.